l-vicen/ETF-grouper/README.md

 2. Apply financial analysis.

-        2.1 Cheack based on time frame inputed if asset is in bear or bull market;
+        2.1 Check based on time frame inputed if asset is in bear or bull market;
         2.2 Call standard KPIs;

 3. Interpret data from financial statements.